platformsh/platformsh-docs/src/administration/data-retention.md

 ## Snapshots

 Snapshots on Platform.sh Professional are retained for at least _7 days_.
-They will be purged after X days.
+They will be purged between 7 days and _6 months_, at Platform.sh's discretion.

 ## Enterprise backups